Marine Salvage Operations

 4. The Law Of Salvage

-• Salvage law background, sources & concepts
+• Salvage law background, sources and concepts

 • Salvage law in the context of a salvage operation